ev-the-dev/redis-go-clone/README.md

     - Converting HEX->ASCII: `77 6f 72 6c 64`->`w o r l d`

 > [!TIP]
-> Putting everything in this example together we see that there is a DB field named with an expiry time in milliseconds equalling `1745097304957`, the value type is a string represented as `00`, the key is 5 bytes long and spells `hello`, the value is 5 bytes long and is a string stating `world`.
+> Putting everything in this example together we see that there is a DB field with an expiry time in milliseconds equalling `1745097304957`, the value type is a [string-encoded](#1a2-string-encoding) represented as `00`, the key is 5 bytes long and spells `hello`, the value is 5 bytes long and is a string stating `world`.

 ### 1.5 Footer